What is vitamin B12?

 Testing Vitamin B12

 A simple blood test can indicate the level of vitamin B12 in your blood and can reveal whether any deficiencies exist.
-It is now possible to test your vitamin B12 level at home using Homed-IQ’s Vitamin Deficiency Test, a test that also measures essential vitamins folic acid and vitamin D. This vitamin test involves a blood sample collected at home via a finger prick, after which a certified laboratory analyzes the sample and determines the results.
+It is now possible to test your vitamin B12 level at home using Homed-IQ’s Vitamin Deficiency Test, a test that also measures essential vitamins folic acid and Vitamin D. This vitamin test involves a blood sample collected at home via a finger prick, after which a certified laboratory analyzes the sample and determines the results.

 How often should you test your vitamin B12 level?